Totally Barbados

 - The Crane Village, St. Philip

-There are many places to choose from when deciding where you will get married.
-You can have a conventional white wedding in a church, you can have a civil ceremony on a beach, or you could even get married out at sea.
+There are many places to choose from when deciding where to get married.
+You can have a conventional white wedding in a church, a civil ceremony on a beach, or even get married at sea.

 Learn why many foreign investors and business people who visit our island fall in love and find a way to become part of this small but affluent country.

-Overseas investors, mainly from Europe and North America, jump at the island’s array of real estate opportunities.
+Overseas investors from Europe and North America jump at the island’s array of real estate opportunities.
 Constantly rising property prices have been producing a significant return on investment.
-You can invest in an extra home, a tourism enterprise, or a property to rent – short or long-term – to locals or visitors.
+You can invest in an extra home, a tourism enterprise, or a property to rent, short-term or long-term, to locals or visitors.

 With many international tax and investment protection treaties, a long history of democracy, and social and economic stability, the quality of life on the island (as ranked by the United Nations) strengthens its position globally.